phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 110528
+#Total Number of Tweets: 327969
-#Number of Trump Tweets: 77530
+#Number of Clinton Tweets: 110762
-#Number of Sanders Tweets: 73618
+#Number of Trump Tweets: 77699
-#Number of Cruz Tweets: 51079
+#Number of Sanders Tweets: 73772
-#Number of Rubio Tweets: 11278
+#Number of Cruz Tweets: 51213
-#Number of Carson Tweets: 3214
+#Number of Rubio Tweets: 11303
-#Total Number of Tweets:
+#Number of Carson Tweets: 3220
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---